Class RasterImage

 Filters the specified rectangle.

-public virtual void Filter(Rectangle rectangle, FilterOptionsBase options)
+public virtual void Filter(

 Parameters